matplotlib/CZI_2024-06_mpl/proposal.md

 Java.
 Proprietary solutions such as MATLAB or Tableau may also be used in various scientific fields.

-Matplotib's ubiquity and maturity provide users with a stable and easily understood tool on which to build both bespoke and reproducible visualizations.
+Matplotlib's ubiquity and maturity provide users with a stable and easily understood tool on which to build both bespoke and reproducible visualizations.
 Its availability in the Python ecosystem allows for direct integration with data processing and modelling tools in a familiar environment.